B.F. Day Introduction

 Assemblies

-Each Monday morning during the school year there is an assembly.
 Families are always welcome and encouraged to attend.
 Please check the school schedule for when your child will be going to assembly.
-(Who – Students and parents; When – Monday mornings at 8am)
+(Who – Students & families; When – usually the last Friday of the month at 8am)

 Dragon Dens